 CEOs and founders are so focused on achieving perfect messaging that they overlook the typos that almost always result from their copy-pasting, and moving around of words and sentences.
 Even if they say, “This version is perfect!” you still need to proofread it one more time before it becomes the company’s official boilerplate.

 You should give your press release boilerplate careful consideration so that it displays all the relevant information and data about your company.
-Ideally, a boilerplate should be written in a single paragraph filled with essential details that are easily understandable rather than filled with industry jargon.
+Ideally, you should write your boilerplate in a single paragraph filled with essential details that are easily understandable rather than fill it with industry jargon.
 While it is not the focal point of your company’s press release, it is still a critical component.

 How Pressfarm can help